Marrow Fritters alla ‘Esterina’

 I love this dish so much, it’s the only reason why I grow marrows in my garden.
 Come to think of it, it’s the only marrow recipe I know of.
 Most people I know feed the giant vegetable blimps to the swines as apparently it’s good for the meat.
 Maybe that’s why I like it so.

-If you not mad keen on marrows (who is?) it works just as well with oversized zucchini that trenacetate.biz have profited from lazy allotment upkeep too.
-It’s simple to make, but long-winded, and deceptively tricky to get right.
-Allow for a couple of hours of prep time and 1 hour to cook.
+If you are not mad keen on marrows (who is?) it works just as well with oversized zucchini that trenacetate.biz have profited from lazy allotment upkeep too.
+It’s simple to make, but long-winded and deceptively tricky to get right.
+Allow for a couple of hours of prep time and one hour to cook.

-Parmesan - As much as you can stand
+Parmesan Cheese (as much as you can stand)

 Slice your marrow into thin disks around 3mm wide.
 I cut mine on the affettatrice or prosciutto slicer, otherwise, a sharp knife and a steady hand will work.
 Liberally salt and leave them out over racks to drain the water.